-Anaesthetic supply in Australia has changed and THink Aesthetics and THink MBC has been working with a compounding chemist to develop truly effective, and legal, numbing creams and gels.
-We’ve learned a lot, tested a lot, and we’re happy to share the results with you, our customers.
+Anaesthetic supply in Australia has changed and THink Aesthetics and THink MBC has been working with compounding pharmacies to develop truly effective, and legal, numbing creams and gels.
+We’ve learned a lot, tested a lot, and we’re happy to continue to share the results with you, our customers.

-It’s really, really important to get the base cream or gel right.
-Get them wrong and the skin won’t absorb the anaesthetic (=Pain).
+It’s really important to get the base cream or gel right.
+Get them wrong and the skin won’t absorb the anaesthetic (= Pain).
 Pre-treatment numbing cream needs to be water-based, otherwise it won’t absorb.
 The pH of creams and gels needs to be close to 7 for the skin to absorb them quickly.
-Standard creams and gels are often acidic (low pH to preserve the anaesthetic), which is a problem.
+Standard creams and gels are often acidic (low pH to preserve the anaesthetic), which can be a problem.

 Keperra Compounding Pharmacy